- Open Scholarships

 $7,500 per year for three years; 25% discount at Co-op Bookshop

 - be Australian citizens or permanent residents of Australia, who have been granted a permanent humanitarian visa within the last five years

-- have received an offer or be currently enrolled full-time or part-time in any year of an undergraduate degree at Western Sydney University
+- have received an offer or be currently enrolled full-time or part-time in any year of an undergraduate degree or postgraduate coursework degree at Western Sydney University